Skip to content

 Is there a catch to Zero percent financing?

-Like with all other types of deals, there is a catch to zero percent financing.
-First off, if you choose to go with zero percent APR, then you exclude yourself from any form of rebates.
+Like all other types of deals, there is a catch to zero percent financing.
+First off, if you choose to go with zero percent APR, then you exclude yourself from any form of rebate.

-Both of these are incentives used by dealers to promote sales on some vehicle models.
+Dealers use both of these incentives to promote sales on some vehicle models.
 However, you can only have one or the other.
 Choosing the zero percent financing option excludes you from selecting another type of incentive.

-Furthermore, this type of zero percent financing deal restricts the loan term, making the monthly payments higher whereas rebates allow the customer to have a wider spread loan term with lower monthly payments.
+Furthermore, this type of zero percent financing deal restricts the loan term, making the monthly payments higher.
+In contrast, rebates allow the customer to have a wider spread loan term with lower monthly payments.

 The dos and don’ts of zero percent financing

 Even if you’re going for a zero percent financing option on your vehicle, get yourself pre-approved for a car loan beforehand.
-It is always a good idea to have secure financing when walking into a dealership.
-This preapproved loan will serve as your back up just in case you don’t make it with the zero percent APR option
+Having secure financing when walking into a dealership is always a good idea.
+This preapproved loan will serve as your backup just in case you don’t make it with the zero percent APR option

-The biggest don’t of zero percent financing is not to skimp on the payments.
+The biggest downside of zero percent financing is not to skimp on the payments.

 Where you can get offers for 0% finance